CyberSource/cybersource-sdk-java/README.md

 You do not need to download and build the source to use the SDK but if you want to do that, follow these steps:

-1. Download the sdk-java-master.zip package into a directory of your choice.
+1. Clone this repository.

-2. Extract and go to the sdk-java-master directory.
+2. Go to the sdk-java-master directory.

 3. To run the integration tests, edit the test_cybs.properties and make the following changes: